 One of the most impressive parts of some freeze-dried fruits and freeze-dried vegetables is how long they last—for example, our freeze-dried food lasts up to 25 years.
 The long and reliable shelf life is perfect for long-term storage, whether a disaster strikes tomorrow or in 15 years.

 Not only is peanut butter delicious in every way, but it contains high amounts of healthy fats and proteins needed to fuel the body with strength and energy.

 Individually sealed packages of nuts or trail mix are also convenient and a great energy source.
-Some of my favorite brands of trail mix include Planters and Larabar.

 Believe it or not, vitamins are a part of this healthy survival food list.
-It’s not always something you think of as food, but it’s something you definitely need.
+It’s not always something you think of as food, but it’s something you need.